dbc60/utk/doc/planning cycle 0.rst

 There are several things I'd like to accomplish.
 Here is where I'm going to sort out which goals and features to purue next.

 I think BUT is good enough to use on its own for now, so I don't plan on updating it beyond its current version, v0.1.0.
-I will port it to Linux, FreeBSD, and Mac OS X so I can use it to test the other components I need for the heirarchical test library that will become UTK.
+I will port it to Linux, FreeBSD, and Mac OS X so I can use it to test the other components I need for the hierarchical test library that will become UTK.

+The overall goal for UTK is to count, track, and test exception points.
+An exception point is any place in the code under test that can fail to acquire a desired resource.
+The initial set of exception points will be limited to memory allocation.

+The intent is to see if the code under test can handle the system being out of memory.
+The library will simulate a failure at each place memory is allocated in a test case, and run the test to competion.
+The first time the test is run, it will cause :code:`malloc`, or any of the other allocators, to fail at the first place it is called.
+At the end of the test, the library will determine if the failure was handled correctly.

+The library will then rerun the test allowing the first allocation to succeed (if it can), but a second call to a memory allocator will fail.
+This time and each successive execution of the test, the library will not only check if the failure was handled correctly, but it will check if previous memory allocations were cleaned up or if memory was allowed to leak.
+It will continue like this until all calls to all memory allocators have failed at least once.

 ************
 Major Tasks